 Welcome to Schererville, IN

-Today, trails still cross in Schererville, the modern trails of a motorized society, U.S. Highways 41 and 30.
+Today, trails still cross in Schererville, but these are the modern trails of a motorized society, U.S. Highways 41 and 30.
 Nearby are newer trails, I-80/94 and I-65.
-All these are primary transcontinental routes and gives Schererville its slogan: "Crossroads of the Nation."
+These are all primary transcontinental routes and gave rise to Schererville’s slogan: “Crossroads of the Nation.”